Responsible Pet Ownership

 • Cats are no longer required to be registered with Council.

-• To enable your cat to be returned to you in the event it is impounded up by Council, all pet owners are required to ensure their pets are microchipped and the information on the microchip is kept up to date.
+• To enable your cat to be returned to you in the event it is impounded by Council, all pet owners are required to ensure their pets are microchipped and the information on the microchip is kept up to date.

 Microchipping